-PRRS, TGE and PED have never been detected in Norway.
+AD, PRRS, TGE and PED have never been detected in Norway.

-Norway recorded its first outbreak of influenza A (H1N1) pdm09 virus (H1N1pdm) in the swine population in 2009, and in the following years, a stable herd prevalence of between 40% and 50% indicated endemicity.
-In 2018, the national herd prevalence was reduced to 25%, and has further declined during the past four years to 12% in 2022.
-The region of Rogaland and Agder, with the highest number and density of pig herds, has continued to have the highest herd prevalence at 35% (95% CI 29-43%).
+Norway recorded its first outbreak of influenza A (H1N1) pdm09 virus (H1N1pdm) in the swine population in 2009, and in the following years, a stable herd prevalence of between 40% and 50% indicated endemicity, but with a more variable pattern since 2018 (Figure 1).

-In August 2018, antibodies against porcine respiratory corona virus (PRCV) were detected in seven swine herds in the county of Rogaland through the surveillance programme, and an outbreak investigation revealed PRCV specific antibodies in a high proportion (68%) of contact herds sampled.
-In 2022, the national herd seroprevalence for PRCV was estimated to 26.6%.
-In the counties of Rogaland and Agder the PRCV herd seroprevalence was 57.2%, while the corresponding herd seroprevalence was 13.4% outside Rogaland and Agder.
+In 2018, antibodies against PRCV were detected in seven swine herds in the county of Rogaland through the surveillance programme, and an outbreak investigation revealed PRCV specific antibodies in a high proportion (68%) of contact herds sampled.
+The herd seroprevalence for PRCV since 2018 is shown in Figure 1.